Gourish/challenges/qa-challenges/README.md

 4. Written communication and documentation ability
 5. Challenge - 4 Selenium Tests

+## Challenge - 4 Selenium Tests ##

-Get Selenium tests working locally and add 10-20 selenium tests for requirements not covered by the current code.
-Add instructions on how to run the selenium code.
+Get Selenium tests working locally and add 10-20 Selenium tests for requirements not covered by the current code.
+Add instructions on how to run the Selenium code.
 Create a Pull Request for Selenium Code you wrote.
 Evaluation Criteria

 This is a Level 3 Challenge.
 You will be evaluated on